thibaut-probst/flyingroutes/README.md

   --dest_port DEST_PORT, -d DEST_PORT
                         Port to use for UDP and TCP only (default: 33434), increased by 1 for each additional packets sent with the --repeat option
   --timeout TIMEOUT, -t TIMEOUT
-                        Timeout for responses (default: 3s for UDP, 5s for TCP) --repeat REPEAT, -r REPEAT
+                        Timeout for responses (default: 2s) --repeat REPEAT, -r REPEAT
                         Number of packets to repeat per TTL value increase using different destination ports (default: 3, max: 16)
 ```